-Days paid (excluding overtime) x to June 30 (in previous vacation x regular pay) Yearly vacation entitlement

-261

-+(plus)

-Days paid (excluding overtime) x to July 1 in the vacation year to the date of termination (inclusive) x regular pay Yearly vacation entitlement
+Days paid (excluding overtime) to June 30 (in previous vacation regular pay yearly vacation entitlement 261 + (plus) Days paid (excluding overtime) to July 1 in the vacation year to the date of termination (inclusive) x regular pay х yearly vacation entitlement 261 includes leave without pay up to twenty (20) days (reference

-261

-- includes leave without pay up to twenty (20) days (reference Article 37 Leave General) - (B) When a regular employee with less than twelve (12) months' service terminates employment, the employee shall be paid, as vacation pay, six percent (6%) of their gross wages, less vacation pay, if any, paid in accordance with this Article. - (C) Employees who terminate part way through a calendar year and who have taken more days of vacation than earned according to the formula above will have unearned vacation taken repaid to the Employer.
+- (B) When a regular employee with less than twelve (12) months' service terminates employment, the employee shall be paid, as vacation pay, six percent (6%) of their gross wages, less vacation pay, if any, paid in accordance with this Article. - (C) Employees who terminate part way through a calendar year and who have taken more days of vacation than earned according to the formula above will have unearned vacation taken repaid to the Employer.